-Cluster Study: Rigid Grouping Brackets vs. Independent Pan and Tilt
+Cluster Study: Rigid Grouping Brackets vs. Independent Pan and Tilt by Jason Jacquemain and Michael Akrep

 The objective of this study is to compare two different loudspeaker clustering concepts; a rigidly bracketed group (RG) that moves as one, and a group that is clustered with the ability for each box to be independently panned and tilted (IPT).
 This study is not meant to prove one is always superior, as each method has its own proper application.
 The goal is to show the differences, and make aware the potential pros and cons of each.